madskristensen/PackageInstaller/README.md

 - Automatically creates package.json or bower.json if missing
 - Automatically creates gulp-/grunt-/brocfile.js if they are being installed using npm
 - Selects the last used package manager
+- Customize arguments passed to each package manager

 ### Install a package